—- Eyewitness account —-

 “Do you know where you’re going to, do you like the things that life is showing you…” heard over the radio that Wake Island summer.

 Was it my brother’s hyper-anxiety?
 My sister’s protective instincts?
-My brother-in-law’s nostalgia for that Cherry-blossoms Parade (he showed us those travel slides after his DOS training trip)?
-Or I just wanted out, being stir-crazy and suffocated in the back – my mom and four of my sister’s kids in tow?
+My brother-in-law’s nostalgia for that Cherry-blossoms arade (he showed us those travel slides after his DOS training trip)?
+Or I just wanted out, being stir-crazy and suffocated in the back – my mom and four of my sister’s kids in tow, in 105 degrees heat with car window up.

 Did we even once think about our father?
 (We could have just climbed back over the wall or swam back – as 1000 petitioners did on Truong Son, a return ship from Guam).
 Or during our frenzy fleeing, we reached the point of no return.